christopherwaltham/UBC_PHYS_Python-crash-course/2. Arduino for Data Collection/README.md

     pass
 ```

-The `try: except` block is part of Python's error handeling functionality.
+The `try: except` block is part of Python's error handling functionality.
 Placing your loop inside this statement enables you to use the shortcut `ctrl` + `c` to terminate the program (the console must be active for this to work).
 This shortcut is very commonly used to terminate program execution.

-### Exersises
+### Exercises
 You can now modify the code.
 - Can you make the LED be yellow?
 - What about making the color of the LED change gradually?